nsapse/nsapse/README.md

   </a>
  </p>

-- 🔭 I’m currently working on: The OLM Team @ Redhat
+- 🔭 I’m currently working on: The Observability Team @ Alteryx
 - 🌱 I’m currently learning: the Neovim Lua API to start contributing/writing plugins
 - 😄 Pronouns: He/Him
 <!--